 The new 70 kV power line would travel southwesterly from Estrella Substation, spanning over vineyards, and crossing under and paralleling existing 230 kV and 500 kV transmission lines for approximately 0.5 mile.
-North of Union Road, the new line turns westerly and joins an existing 12 kV overhead distribution line, which becomes an underbuild on the new structures.
+North of Union Road, the new line turns westerly and joins an existing 12 kV overhead distribution line, which becomes an underbuild4 on the new structures.
 The new line follows existing distribution lines for about 2.5 miles, extending through vineyards and large residential properties on the north side of Union Road, and then turning northwesterly and crossing Huer Huero Creek and continuing along the north side of Union Road.

-&lt;sup>4 Distribution underbuild is a lower voltage distribution line placed underneath a higher voltage power line on the same structure or set of structures.
+4 Distribution underbuild is a lower voltage distribution line placed underneath a higher voltage power line on the same structure or set of structures.

-Note that a possible Minor Route Variation (MRV) is under consideration at roughly the location where the new 70 kV power line would cross Huer Huero Creek along Union Road.
-This MRV would only be implemented if a possible golden eagle nest along Huer Huero Creek in this location is confirmed to have eagles present prior to Project construction.
+Note that a possible-Minor Route Variation (MRV) is under consideration would be implemented at roughly the location where the new 70 kV power line would cross Huer Huero Creek along Union Road.
+This MRV would only be implemented if a possible golden eagle nest along Huer Huero Creek in this location is determined to be occupied or is expected to be used by golden eagles in future nesting seasons (based on prior observations and the species' nest site fidelity) (refer to Mitigation Measure BIO-3). confirmed to have eagles present prior to Project construction.